pm4ml/cbs-core-connector-test-harness/README.md

 Edit that line to the name you tagged the docker image at the building step.
 It should look like this after editing the docker-compose.yaml.

+Update the .env.example file with all the environment variables that are required the core connector going to be tested.
 ```yaml
 services:
   coreConnectorUnderTest: